 "And the containment ward?"

 Harry shuddered.
 "That thing was a monster.
 It isn't normally possible to power a ward that strong so quickly.
 The only explanation I can think of is that the curse breaker tied the ward directly into The Burrow's own perimeter wards."
 He snorted.
 "If so, I could've just apparated straight out when I broke it.
 As it was, smashing that thing almost completely drained me.
 I was weak, vulnerable, and not thinking straight.
 Add to that the lack of wand, and the need to keep my signature moves secret, and there you have it."
 His face contorted in disgust.
-"The perfect recipe for me being beaten by two kids who just graduated."
+"The perfect recipe for me being almost beaten by two kids who just graduated."

 "Your reaction.
 I mean, you've never lost control like that before.
 Have you?"